 Bring your questions as well as an open and reflective attitude!
 Your participation in this session can be the beginning of the first chapter in your NACADA story.

 The Poster Session Breakfast (included in your registration fee) is a great way to meet several people and talk about their presentations one-on-one.
-Additional details will be available later this spring.
+This takes place Monday, October 1 from 7:15 - 8:15 am.

 What to do after the Conference